bedapub/splicekit/README.md

 ## Quick start and installation<a name="initial_setup"></a>

-The easiest way to install splicekit is to simply run `pip install splicekit`.
+The easiest way to install splicekit is to simply run:

+`$ pip install splicekit`

 If you would like to install splicekit directly from this repository, clone the repository into a folder, for example `~/software/splicekit`.
 Add the `~/software/splicekit` folder to $PYTHONPATH (`export PYTHONPATH=$PYTHONPATH:~/software/splicekit`).